PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

   array(6.)

-- There may be some cases where automatic type promotion cannot be applied; for example, ommitting a return value in one branch (e.g., which by default in Python is equivalent to returning ``None``) but not in others.
+- There may be some cases where automatic type promotion cannot be applied; for example, omitting a return value in one branch (e.g., which by default in Python is equivalent to returning ``None``) but not in others.
 This will result in an error --- if other branches do return values, the else branch must be specified.